bedapub/HBVouroboros/README.md

 ### Running the RNA-seq simualtor

-The program needs to be run from the "RNAsim2/bin" folder. an example call looks like:
+The program needs to be run from the "RNAsim2/bin" folder.
+An example call looks like:
 ```bash
 python RNAsim.py 'gnl|hbvnuc|GQ924620_FT00000_C-C' '45000' '95' '45' --mutate --mutpos "66 88"
 ```